ninasgx/javagameS7/README.md

 # Description

-Single-Level Gameplay: This is an initial, single-level experience designed to be straightforward and fun.
+Single-Level Gameplay: This is an initial, single-level experience.

 _Two Characters:_
 A white character (the "runner") who tries to evade the chaser.